Welcome

-CT3N is a joint interdisciplinary venture between the Perelman School of Medicine (PSOM) and the School of Engineering and Applied Science (SEAS), with the mission to facilitate and accelerate translational research in targeted therapeutics and nanomedicines by bringing together the many leading laboratories active in these areas at the University of Pennsylvania, CHOP and surrounding academic institutions.
-Research areas being pursued by CT3N faculty include design of biomaterials and carriers for drug delivery, identification of molecular targets for cell-specific delivery, studies of targeting, binding, sub-cellular trafficking and metabolism of targeted drugs.
+CT3N is a joint interdisciplinary venture between the Perelman School of Medicine (PSOM) and the School of Engineering and Applied Science (SEAS), with the mission to facilitate and accelerate translational research in targeted therapeutics and nanomedicines by bringing together the leading laboratories in these areas at the University of Pennsylvania, CHOP, and surrounding academic institutions.

 2026 CT3N Symposium